Published Oct 2011 - Updated Apr 2012

 A serious measure of the national poverty level should take into account the multiple effects of poverty on people and consequently on the economy.
 Poor health and crime are among the most important elements that drive people away from the job market.

-The black community (alright, “African American” if it makes you feel
+The black community (all right, “African American” if it makes you feel

-better) is by far the one that’s the most plagued by poverty.
+better) is by far the one that’s the worst hit by poverty.
+On

 There are many different groups of low income workers that are the